airfightergr/Lua_Scripts/README.md

 Note: Developed and tested for Unix systems (aka Linux and Mac OS).
 Probably windows will be supported in the future.

+I have added a bash_files folder that contain some bash files for Linux, and you can make them lunch directly from terminal as a command.

 GNU GPLv3 Licence